Skip to content

 3. Edit Attribute Mapping

-2. After configuration, click save changes.
+2. After configuring, click save changes.

 4. Assign User and Group Access Permissions